(888) 552-6760 SCHEDULE AN APPOINTMENT

 About Me

-After obtaining her board certification in dermatology in Germany, Dr. Querfeld moved to the U.S. to pursue a two-year postdoctoral cutaneous lymphoma fellowship at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
-She became board-certified by the American Board of Dermatology after a second dermatology residency training at the University of Chicago, and a dermatopathology fellowship training at Northwestern University in Chicago.
-Subsequently, she joined the faculty at Memorial Sloan Kettering Cancer Center prior to being recruited to City of Hope in 2014.
+Dr. Querfeld originally trained in dermatology in Germany, then moved to the United States to pursue a postdoctoral cutaneous lymphoma fellowship at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University in Chicago.
+She completed a residency in dermatology at the University of Chicago and a second fellowship in dermatopathology at Northwestern.
+Before joining City of Hope in 2014, she was on the faculty at Memorial Sloan Kettering Cancer Center in New York City.

 Patient ratings